jchurley95/basic-react-tutorial/README.md

 ## Showing data in JSX

-Fun fact, you haven't technically written a single line of HTML at this point, and you aren't going to.
+Fun fact, you technically haven't been writing any HTML at this point, and you aren't going to.
 You've actually been using a language called JSX (JavaScript XML), which is much more powerful than HTML.
+If you look at the code, your elements all say "className" instead of "class", and you just wrote a javascript directly into the text between tags using the bracket {} syntax.

+A little more about JSX:

 - "JSX produces React 'elements'"
 - "React doesn’t require using JSX, but most people find it helpful as a visual aid when working with UI inside the JavaScript code.
 It also allows React to show more useful error and warning messages."